 Use key words in your search, such as the type of editing you’re looking for and the genre of your book.
-In the UK, the most reliable and comprehensive directory comes from the Society for Editors and Proofreaders.
+In the UK, the most reliable and comprehensive directory comes from the Chartered Institute of Editing and Proofreading.
 In the USA, the Editorial Freelance Association has a similar directory.
 You could also run a Google search, but make sure you carefully assess the editors you find.

 2. Ask for personal recommendations